sd0701/SkyPost/README.md

 3. You need to go to https://platform.openai.com/api-keys and sign in to your open ai account
 4. Then you can generate an open ai API key and copy it.
 It will be only shown once.
 5. Then copy that and paste it in the 'your-api-key-here' portion in the .env file that you created.
+6. Install the dependencies in requirements.txt file.
-6. You can now run the app with AI categorization.
+7. You can now run the app .